-Nick specialises in applications to relocate children (within the UK or abroad) and deals with financial proceedings from the family court to complex High Court proceedings involving third party interests and trusts.
+Nick specialises in applications to relocate children (within the UK or abroad) and deals with financial proceedings all levels, involving cases involving pre-nuptial agreements, third party interests and trusts.

 Nick deals with all aspects of private law children proceedings, with a particular specialism in relocation applications, both within the UK and internationally.